Interactions-as-a-Service/d1-orm/README.md

 # D1-Orm

-:sparkles: A simple, strictly typed ORM, to assist you in using [Cloudflare's D1 product](https://blog.cloudflare.com/introducing-d1/)
+✨ A simple, strictly typed ORM, to assist you in using [Cloudflare's D1 product](https://blog.cloudflare.com/introducing-d1/)

+Docs can be found at https://d1-orm.pages.dev

 ## Installation